Engineer - Temporary Permits

 More Information

-More detailed information can be found in Chapter 4 of the Rules and Regulations in the E&A Act and our Temporary Permits FAQ page.
+More detailed information can be found in Chapter 4 of The Nebraska Engineers and Architects Regulation Act.

 If you have any questions about reinstating your engineer license, please contact us.